-Kelly C. Karl, PsyD - is the Assistant Director of Behavioral Health Services.
+Kelly C. Karl, PsyD - is the Senior Director of Behavioral Health Services.
 Dr. Karl is a licensed clinical psychologist with a specialty in pediatric neuropsychology.
 Dr. Karl provides individual and group supervision to the APA interns and participates in weekly didactic trainings as well as assessment seminar.
 Her interests include the assessment and differential diagnoses of children, adolescents, and young adults with acute and chronic complex medical conditions, neurological impairments, neurodevelopmental disabilities, and psychiatric disorders.
 Dr. Karl completed her undergraduate studies at the University of Rochester and earned her doctoral degree in clinical psychology from the University of Hartford.
 She completed her doctoral internship at Dartmouth Medical School and completed her two-year postdoctoral training in pediatric neuropsychology at Boston Medical Center and Boston Neuropsychological Services.
 Over the course of her career Dr. Karl has worked in a variety of clinical and hospital settings and also served as the Director of Training for several years.
 Dr. Karl is a member of APA (Division 40) and National Academy of Neuropsychology (NAN).
 She is also an active member the Massachusetts Neuropsychological Society (MNS), where she served 6 years on the executive board.

-Gregory Young, PhD, LABA, BCBA - is the Director of Training for the APA approved Doctoral Internship Program.
+Gregory Young, PhD, LABA, BCBA - is the Assistant Director of Behavioral Health Services.
 Dr. Young is a licensed psychologist and Board Certified Behavior Analyst.
-Dr. Young is housed in Behavior Health Services where his time is split his time between outpatient services and the two post-acute pediatric medical inpatient units.
-Dr. Young provides therapeutic services for patients who present with developmental disabilities and co-occurring complex medical conditions.
-He has experience with severe problem behavior reduction, medical desensitization, pediatric sleep disorders, toiling/elimination difficulties, and a specialization in Applied Behavior Analysis.
-Dr. Young has a specific interest in CPAP/BiPAP desensitization.
+Dr. Young has specific interest in family therapy and parent training, neurodiversity, medical adherence and compliance, pediatric sleep disorders, toileting/elimination difficulties, severe problem behavior reduction, anxiety disorders, and has a specialization in Applied Behavior Analysis.
+He co-created the MASTery outpatient clinic and has a specific interest in CPAP/BiPAP desensitization.
+Dr. Young is engaged in research related to caregiver engagement during inpatient medical hospitalizations and treatment efficacy related to a CPAP adherence protocol.
 Dr. Young completed his undergraduate education at the University of Massachusetts, Amherst and earned his PhD at Northeastern University in Combined School and Counseling Psychology.
 He completed his doctoral internship and post-doctoral fellowship at Kennedy Krieger Institute/Johns Hopkins University School of Medicine.